Gramercy Property Trust Could Become A Dominant Dividend Machine

 Fitch views such heightened office exposure less favorably due in part to increased uncertainty surrounding suburban office and employee densification tempering office demand at the margin.

-he stable outlook, meanwhile, is based on Fitch's view that GPT will operate within its metrics target over the rating horizon and will be able to resolve any potential credit concerns involving its tenants.
+The stable outlook, meanwhile, is based on Fitch's view that GPT will operate within its metrics target over the rating horizon and will be able to resolve any potential credit concerns involving its tenants.

 Fitch also initiated a BB+ rating on the company's preferred stock and BBB ratings on GPT Operating Partnership LP's senior unsecured revolving credit facility, senior unsecured term loans, senior unsecured notes and senior unsecured convertible notes.

 The Fitch rating and the change in the pricing grid will continue to benefit GPT going forward.
-Overall just of the term loans alone, it will reduce interest costs by about $2.7 million annually.
+Overall, just of the term loans alone, it will reduce interest costs by about $2.7 million annually.

 The Latest Earnings Results